 And so I was a little hesitant when the tourism board asked if I’d be interested in visiting Svalbard in December during polar night.

 The thing about polar night in mainland Norway is that while the sun doesn’t rise at all, there are still several hours of daylight, or “blue light,” so even if you come to northern Norway during the polar night you’ll still be able to see quite a lot.
 But that isn’t the case in Svalbard.
 During the darkest period Svalbard is exactly that: dark.

 And so I wondered, is it worth visiting Svalbard when I won’t be able to see anything?

-But then I remembered Merethe telling me how much she loved the winters in Svalbard when she lived there, and I was curious to find out why.
+But then I remembered Merethe telling me how much she loved the polar night in Svalbard when she lived there, and I was curious to find out why.

 And now I get it.
-Svalbard during polar night is a totally unique experience, and I’m so glad that’s when I finally visited.
+If you visit Svalbard during polar night you’ll have a totally unique experience, and I’m so glad that’s when I finally visited.
 As for not being able to see anything, well, I was very much mistaken about that.

 Experience a true polar night